LaunchCodeEducation/java-web-development/src/assignments/tech-jobs-persistent.rst

 and view them.

 #.
 Start up your application – don’t forget to have our SQL server running – and go to the *Add Jobs*
-   view from the nav bar.
+   view from the application's navigation menu.

 #.
 You won't be able to add a job yet, but you'll see a link to *Add Employers* and *Add Skills* in the form.
 Click them and proceed
    to check the functionality of the forms that follow.